 witness of His word –

-revelation; by this time he was an old man and confined to the Island of
+preaching the book of Revelation.
+By this time he was an old man and confined to the Island of

 Patmos and was unaccepted even by his fellow prisoners.
 When the boat came

-death.
+dishonor his Lord.
 He lived in what was probably a cave with an assistant that God had

 given him to transcribe the words what John spoke.
-The written word has both
+The written word has

-preaching is that you hear it whether you want to or not if you are in earshot
+preaching is that you hear it whether you want to or not (if you are in earshot

-disadvantage of the written word is that it is very easy to shun the
+disadvantage of the written word is that it is easily shunned simply by not reading it.

 Rev 1-3